-DAISY SCOUTS: School Rules With The Daisies – This program takes place in our historic Churchville One-Room Schoolhouse and meets requirements of the Gloria and Gerri petal.
+School Rules with the Daisies: This program takes place in our historic Churchville One-Room Schoolhouse and meets requirements for the Gloria and Gerri petal.
 Scouts will learn about respect and authority by taking part in a 1910 school day, led by an authentic schoolmarm.
-They will also complete a craft designed to build their self-confidence, which they can take home to share with friends and family.
+They will also complete a craft designed to build self-confidence to take home to share with friends and family.

-Brownie Bonds: Celebrating Community – Scouts can earn their Celebrating Community badge by getting a guided tour of the Elmhurst History Museum, learning state and town symbols, songs important to our nation and its history, marching in preparation for the next parade, and practicing a flag ceremony.
+Brownie Bonds: Celebrating Community Scouts can earn their Celebrating Community badge by taking a guided tour of the Elmhurst History Museum, learning state and town symbols, songs important to our nation and its history, and creating their own symbolic troop flag.

-WOLF SCOUTS: Where Are the Wolves? –Meets requirements of the Finding Your Way badge by teaching Scouts all about maps, how to read them and how to utilize them.
-Scouts will also make their own compass and use it to complete a scavenger hunt on the museum grounds.
+Where Are the Wolves?: Meets requirements of the Finding Your Way badge by teaching Scouts all about maps, how to read them and how to utilize them.
+Scouts will also make their own compass and practice their skills on the museum grounds.

-BEAR SCOUTS: Back In Time With the Bears –Meets requirements of the Paws for Action badge by heading to our circa 1846 Churchville One-Room Schoolhouse, a National Register of Historic Places site.
-Scouts will participate in lessons just like those taught by the schoolmarm in the early 1900s, learn about famous Americans, and participate in a flag ceremony.
+Back in Time with the Bears: Meets requirements for the Paws for Action badge by heading to our circa 1850s Churchville One-Room Schoolhouse, a National Register of Historic Places site.
+Scouts will participate in lessons just like those taught by the schoolmarm in the early 1900s, learn about famous Americans and how find out how to fold an American flag.

 Scout groups interested in coming to the museum for a guided tour including our I-Spy activity can do so for the nominal fee of $3/Scout during the museum’s open hours.
-Please contact the museum educator at EHMeducator@elmhurst.org or via phone at 630-833-7090 for a reservation.
+Please contact the Supervisor of Education Services, Jessie Wandersee, at 630-530-6879 or via e-mail at

 THE FINE PRINT

 - Programs must be booked at least three weeks in advance.